Secretary of State for Scotland: Secretaries for Scotland (1885–1926)

-The Secretary for Scotland was chief minister in charge of the Scottish Office in the United Kingdom government.
-The Scotland Office was created in 1885 with the post of Secretary for Scotland.
-From 1892 the Secretary for Scotland sat in cabinet.
-The post was upgraded to full Secretary of State rank as the Secretary of State for Scotland in 1926.
+The secretary for Scotland was chief minister in charge of the Scottish Office in the United Kingdom government.
+The Scottish Office was created with the post of secretary for Scotland by the Secretary for Scotland Act 1885.
+From 1892 the secretary for Scotland sat in cabinet.
+The post was upgraded to full secretary of state rank as the secretary of state for Scotland in 1926.

-From 1885 to 1999, Secretaries for Scotland and Secretaries of State for Scotland also ex officio held the post of Keeper of the Great Seal of Scotland.
-From 1999, the position of Keeper of the Great Seal has been held by the First Minister of Scotland.
+From 1885 to 1999, secretaries for Scotland and secretaries of state for Scotland also ex officio held the post of Keeper of the Great Seal of Scotland.
+From 1999, the position of keeper of the Great Seal of Scotland has been held by the first minister of Scotland.